-- 1. Remove the four screws from the front panel and turn it to the left to expose the interior surfaces. - 2.
-Keep the wiring and ribbon cables connected. - 3.
-Mount the front panel to the holes on the left side of the rear enclosure using two of the screws just removed.
+- 1. Remove the four screws from the front cover. - 2.
+Turn the front cover to the left so that the interior surfaces face out. - 3.
+Keep the wiring and ribbon cables connected.

 Figure 3.
-SP2 Station-Interior View
+SP2 Zone 2/22 Station-Interior View

-Field Wiring and Configuration
+Field Wiring

-The SP2 handset/speaker amplifier station provides terminal blocks on the termination PCBA, located in the rear of the enclosure, for field wiring the power, speaker, and RTU connections.
+The Zone 2/22 SP2 station provides terminal blocks on the termination PCBA, located in the rear of the enclosure, for field wiring the power, speaker, and RTU connections.
 The main PCBA, mounted to the back of the front panel, provides pluggable terminal blocks for the Ethernet and 600-ohm audio connections.